 A dysphagia diet is a special eating plan.
 Your healthcare provider may advise it if you have trouble swallowing (dysphagia).

 When you have dysphagia, you are at risk for aspiration.
 Aspiration is when food or liquid enters the lungs by accident.
 It can cause pneumonia and other problems.
 The foods you eat can affect your ability to swallow.
 For example, soft foods are easier to swallow than hard foods.
 A dysphagia diet can help prevent aspiration.
-You may be at risk for aspiration from dysphagia if you have any of these medical conditions:
+You may be at risk for aspiration from dysphagia if you have any of these health conditions:

 Severe dental problems